vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/01_Early_Studies_19862000/08_Little_kRShNas_Play_with_the_Moon.md

 17 Huntington 1985, 180 observes:

-The sculptural style at Nāgārjunakoṇd

-. a, like that at Amarāvatī, is known from the
+The sculptural style at Nāgārjunakoṇḍa, like that at Amarāvatī, is known from the

 carved stone slabs that were part of the veneer of the major stūpas, as well as from

 free-standing images.
-By and large, the Nāgārjunakoṇd

-. a carvings are closely tied to
+By and large, the Nāgārjunakoṇḍa carvings are closely tied to

 the latest sculptures from Amarāvatī in style as well as range of subjects.
 If anything, the compositions of the reliefs are often more animated, the figures more lithe and slender, and the spatial arrangements more sophisticated. \(italics mine\)